-Once you book an appointment with an osteopath, you will have a consultation session that may last around 30 minutes or more.
+Once you book an appointment with an osteopath, you will have a consultation session that may last about 30 minutes or more.
 The osteopath will examine your medical history, lifestyle, work, emotional health and so on.
 Generally, the number of visits to the practitioner or length of treatment depends on the problem and the course of treatment is tailored to suit each individual’s needs.
-Simpler problems require fewer sessions.
+Simpler problems will require fewer sessions.
 The more difficult cases may require ongoing long-term treatment.

 Osteopathy is a growing profession and with demand for osteopathy services increasing, the profession is set to offer more opportunities and sustainable career prospects for those who choose to study it.
 To qualify as an osteopath, one is required to complete a four to five-year full-time program successfully after which one is eligible for registration with the State Registration Board.
-One can choose a three-year degree in clinical science that is followed by a two-year Master in Health Science or a degree in Applied Science and Osteopathic Science.
+One can also choose a three-year degree in clinical science that is followed by a two-year Master in Health Science or a degree in Applied Science and Osteopathic Science.

 The training course varies with different learning institutions.
 However, the undergraduate program includes most of the supervised clinical courses taught in medicine alongside other osteopathic subjects.
 The difference with medicine is that there is less of surgery, pharmacology and biochemistry and more emphasis on hands on training.
 Those who qualify as osteopaths are required to complete at least 30 hours of postgraduate training every year.

-Osteopathy offers a rewarding career to those who like helping patients lead healthier lives.
+Osteopathy offers a rewarding career to those who enjoy helping patients lead healthier lives.
 One can join an existing practice and work with other practitioners or start a new practice.
 For osteopaths Brisbane, visit osteopathsbrisbane.com